 Take a journey to marvelous Scotland and enjoy the many adventures that await you.
 The landscape is gorgeous and the wildlife is majestic.
-Spend a week mountain biking, hiking, canoeing, zip lining and more.
+Spend a week hiking, SUPing, zip-lining, and more.
 The charming villages we stay in along the way will take you back to a simpler time.

-In this gay Scotland Adventure Tour, we find the most enjoyable ways to see the destination.
+On this gay Scotland Adventure Tour, we find the most enjoyable ways to see the destination.
 We will start our journey with a walking tour to give some history and to view the Old Town of Edinburgh before we head to the countryside.
-Join us as we explore Cairngorms National Park on foot, on bicycles as well as by zip-lining through the tree-tops.
-Enjoy the River Braan Waterfalls, Caledonian Pine Forests, and hidden lochs.
-We will even have time for a private closed-door whisky distillery tour.
-Head to Scotland now and get your fix of men in sexy kilts.
+Join us as we explore Cairngorms National Park on foot, and zip-line through the tree-tops of Loch Lomond National Park.
+Enjoy the crystal-clear waters of Lock Tay and views from Dunnottar Castle.
+We will even have time for a private closed-door whiskey distillery tour.
+Head to Scotland now and get your fix on men in sexy kilts.

 • Explore the Royal Mile

-• Canoe the glassy waters of Loch Tay
+• Paddle the glassy waters of Loch Tay

 • Relax on our loch-side picnic lunch

-• Bike on the forest trails in Cairngorms National Park
+• Hike on the forest trails in Cairngorms National Park

 Day 1 -